Yufei-L/2019-431/README.md

 - Main [Deliverables page](https://github.com/THOMASELOVE/2019-431/tree/master/DELIVERABLES) with Links for the Homework Assignments.
 The **first homework** (Deliverable A) is due on Friday 2019-08-30 at 2 PM.
 - The [Course Project](https://github.com/THOMASELOVE/2019-431/tree/master/PROJECT) page
 - The [Quizzes](https://github.com/THOMASELOVE/2019-431/tree/master/QUIZZES) page

+## What Must I Do Before the First Class at 1 PM on August 27?

+1. Register for the course.
+Verify that I've gathered your information correctly on http://bit.ly/431-2019-roster-check, as well.
+2. Fill out the "Welcome to 431" Survey at http://bit.ly/431-2019-welcome-survey.
+3. We'll read two books this semester that you'll need to purchase (combined price is about $25):
+    - Nate Silver, *The Signal and the Noise* ISBN-13: 978-1594204111 [Amazon Link](https://www.amazon.com/Signal-Noise-Many-Predictions-Fail-but/dp/0143125087), and
+    - Jeffrey Leek, *The Elements of Data Analytic Style*, available at https://leanpub.com/datastyle.
+4. In the meantime, take a look at the course materials posted on this site, especially the key links below.
+Everything here is work in progress, with new materials are arriving regularly from now until the end of the course in December.

 ## Pep Talk!
 (Thanks, [Andrew Heiss](https://evalf19.classes.andrewheiss.com/syllabus/#pep-talk))